-You noticed the words 'Bottle Conditioned' on a bottle of beer, but what does it mean?
-Essentially, your beer is still fermenting right there in the bottle and it's getting better with age.
+You noticed the words "bottle conditioned" on a bottle of beer, but what does it mean?
+Essentially, your beer is still fermenting right there in the bottle and getting better with age.

 Brewers use bottle conditioning to carbonate beer and set the yeast to work before packaging.
 It is not used very often, but when you do find a beer that's bottle conditioned you should take extra care in storing and pouring it.